nicolasdespres/respect-rails/README.md

 a.response_for do |status|
   status.created do |r|
     r.body do |s|
-      s.integer name, greather_than: 0, doc: "The identifier of this contact." s.string "name", doc: "The name of the contact." s.integer "age", doc: "How old is the contact." s.uri "homepage", doc: "The URL of the contact's homepage"
+      s.integer name, greater_than: 0, doc: "The identifier of this contact." s.string "name", doc: "The name of the contact." s.integer "age", doc: "How old is the contact." s.uri "homepage", doc: "The URL of the contact's homepage"